OmniBTC/draft-white-paper/README.md

 ## OmniBTC is an omnichain financial platform for web3.
    including omnichain swap and BTC omnichain lending.
+   /*For more detailed clarification,you can check out our gitbook,https://omnibtclabs.gitbook.io/omnibtc/introduction/what-is-omnibtc or join in our Discord and ask for help https://discord.gg/Z2EzZcJ72x*/

 ### Omnichain Swap.
   Based on LayerZero,an omnichain interoperability protocol,users can swap any token between any chain with one click.